Additional US, EU and UK sanctions against Russia, and new Norwegian sanctions

 On 15 March 2022, the US added additional individuals and entities to its SDN List.

-First, certain individuals were designated for operating or have operated in the Russian defence and related materiel sector, as described in this press release from the State Department.
+First, certain individuals were designated for operating or have operated in the Russian defence and related materiel sector.

 Second, OFAC designated individuals and one entity pursuant to the Russia Magnitsky Act, for being involved in concealing events surrounding the death of Russian whistleblower Sergei Magnitsky or for being connected to gross violations of human rights against Russian human rights defender Oyub Titiev.
 In addition, OFAC redesignated Alyaksandr Lukashenka of Belarus.
 The press release from OFAC is available here, and identifying information about the designated individuals and entity is available here.